MeghanaPR/Diabetes-Prediction-System/README.md

 🎯 Features:

    🔍 Prediction - Predicts whether a patient is diabetic based on input features:

       - Pregnancies

       - Glucose

       - Blood Pressure

       - Skin Thickness

       - Insulin

       - BMI

       - Diabetes Pedigree Function (DPF)

       - Age

    🗃 Database Logging - Every prediction made through the web app is logged into a MySQL database for record-keeping and analysis.

    📊 Visualization - Includes a /visualize route (template placeholder) to embed or link to Tableau dashboards using historical data stored in MySQL.

+🧠 Model Training:

+   - Dataset: PIMA Indians Diabetes Dataset

+   - Missing values in key medical fields are handled using mean/median imputation.

+   - Trained using Random Forest Classifier (n_estimators=20)

+   - Saved as diabetes-prediction-rfc-model.pkl for deployment.

-📊 Tableau Integration
+📊 Tableau Integration:

     - Data stored in the MySQL Predictions table can be connected to Tableau for interactive dashboards.